"He who plants a tree, plants hope." — Lucy Larcom

 The community’s urban forest ecosystem is composed of all trees and vegetation, the soil and water that support it, and includes public and private properties.

 The Community Tree Report is tied directly to implementing Austin's Urban Forest Plan.
-While the Urban Forest Plan was adopted in 2014, implementation did not truly begin until 2015 where this report picks up.
-The Community Tree Report reflects four years of investment in the urban forest ecosystem.
-By gathering and sharing data, we hope to increase transparency around the funding and inspire additional planting and stewardship activities throughout the city.
+The Community Tree Report reflects six years of investment in the urban forest ecosystem.
+By gathering and sharing data, we increase transparency around the investment in funding and hope to inspire additional planting and stewardship activities throughout the city.

-We hope that this report will be used to establish a baseline for positive urban forest activity occurring in the community.
-Additionally, we plan to use the report to identify areas of success and opportunities for future program development.
+This report will be used to establish a baseline for urban forest activity in the community.
+By analyzing trends in stewardship in the urban forest, we can evaluate areas of success and opportunities for improvement.
 Keeping with the City's goal of transparency in government, we have included links within the report to the Open Data Portal where we are amassing raw data related to projects and funding.

 Included in the report are the following sections: